odow/SDDP.jl/docs/src/tutorial/11_objective_states.md

     emptor](https://en.wikipedia.org/wiki/Caveat_emptor).
 It's up to you if this is a problem.
 If it isn't you'll get a good heuristic with no guarantee of global optimality.

-In the next tutorial, [Intermediate V: belief states](@ref), we discuss another extension to the SDDP algorithm that exploits a similar saddle function.